hammerhorn/hammerhorn-jive/twelvetone/README.md

 ## Twelvetone Editor

-Generates random *tone rows* for 12-tone serialism.
+Randomly generates a *tone row* (12-tone, *serialism*) and performs some basic transformations.

-Type `./make.sh` to compile, then `./twelvetone.sh` to run.
+Type `./make.sh` to compile, then `./twelvetone.sh` to run the program.

 ### How it Works
 When you enter a command at the `twelvetone>` prompt, the row is edited.